Skip to Main Content

 The University Library and the faculty and department libraries do not offer Sunday or 24-hour access.

 Cambridge University students can apply for Reference access (i.e. no borrowing) at Anglia Ruskin University Library (Cambridge site) on East Road, near Parkers' Piece.
-The library offers extended opening hours, including 24-hour access during term time.
-Please check their website for details.
+The library offers extended opening hours, including some 24-hour access during term time.

 At busy times priority may be given to Anglia Ruskin students.

-Apply for Reference access to Anglia Ruskin University Library (allow two weeks to process)
+Apply for Reference access to Anglia Ruskin University Library (under 'Type of membership' select Reference.
+Allow two weeks to process)

 Equipment

-Many libraries offer height-adjustable desks.
-In the UL there are four in the North Reading Room and two in the North Reading Room corridor.
+A student stands at a height-adjustable desk using his laptop.Some libraries offer height-adjustable desks.
+In the UL there are eight in the North Reading Room, one in the Assistive Technology Room and a manually-operated desk in the Group Study Room.

 Other available equipment varies from library to library but may include: